aliemir/bookmarker/readme.md

-Bookmarker app using localStorage, with pure JS
+Simple bookmarker app using localStorage, with Javascript